-Applicants are expected to have a minimum of a 2:1 (GPA 3.0/4.0) Honours degree from a leading university, in finance or a related degree which includes the following modules: one quantitative module with 60% pass rate and three analytical finance modules, all with 60% pass overall.
+Applicants are expected to have a minimum of a 2:1 (GPA 3.0/4.0) at undergraduate level in finance or a related degree, from a recognised institution, which includes the following modules all passed with at least 60%: one quantitative module and three analytical finance modules.

 The first semester provides you with a sound theoretical foundation in finance as well as the quantitative and research skills required for a successful career in finance.

 The second semester builds heavily on the knowledge and skills acquired during the first semester.
 In particular, the second semester enables you to either acquire advanced knowledge of both corporate finance and financial derivatives or to specialise in another area of finance.
 The second semester is organised in such a way to combine flexibility (via the optional modules) with rigour (via the core modules).

 Mae'r modiwlau a ddangosir yn esiampl o'r cwricwlwm arferol.
 Byddant yn cael eu hadolygu cyn blwyddyn academaidd 2020/21.
 Bydd y modiwlau terfynol yn cael eu cyhoeddi erbyn mis Medi 2020.

 In the first semester you will take four core modules.

 In semester two, you will take two further core modules along with two optional modules.
 The optional modules provide progression from those delivered in the first semester and demonstrate the increasing demands placed on you.

 Upon successful completion of the taught stage you will progress to the dissertation.

 The dissertation is designed to enable you to apply the knowledge, understanding and skills learnt in the taught modules to individual independent research under academic supervision.

 |Finance and Investment||BST156||15 credits|